CRS PTA Committee and Volunteer Roles

 - Restaurant Night Coordinator: This role coordinates and advertises periodic fundraising events at local restaurants where the CRS PTA will receive a percentage of sales.

-- Shop & Support Coordinator: The Coordinator manages the collection of Box Tops on behalf of CRS and participation in AmazonSmile.
+- Shop & Support Coordinator: The Coordinator manages the Box Tops program on behalf of CRS and participation in AmazonSmile.

-- Grant Opportunities Coordinator: The Coordinator(s) will work with the CRS staff to identify funding opportunities, prepare grant applications, and provide support as needed for grant fulfillment.
+- Grant Opportunities Coordinator: The Coordinator(s) works with the CRS staff to identify funding opportunities, prepare grant applications, and provide support as needed for grant fulfillment.

 - School Supplies Coordinator: The School Supplies Coordinator works with teachers to create a list of all supplies necessary for students for the upcoming year.
-This list is provided to our school supplies vendor to enable online sales of school supplies kits from approximately May to July.
-In addition, the coordinator recruits volunteers to deliver school supply kits to classrooms for the start of the school year.
+They provide this list to our school supplies vendor to enable online sales of school supplies kits from May to July.
+In addition, the Coordinator recruits volunteers to deliver school supply kits to classrooms for the start of the school year.